 We may provide a discount if there is more than one policy at the same address.
 This could result in anyone at the address who has a policy or quote with us being made aware that someone else living at the address also has insurance with us.

 In the event that we process personal information outside the UK, the processing in those locations is protected by UK and European data standards.

-The personal information we have collected will be shared with crime prevention agencies who will use it to prevent financial crime and fraud and to verify your identity.
+The personal information, about any customer or third party or representative, we have collected will be shared with crime and fraud prevention agencies, including their members, law enforcement and other relevant organisations.
+LV= and these organisations will use it to prevent financial crime and fraud and to verify your identity.
 If financial crime or fraud is detected, you could be refused certain services, finance or employment.
-Where we suspect financial crime or fraud, we may cancel any policies you have with us, not be able to pay any claim or offer you the requested product or service.
-We may share relevant information with crime and fraud prevention agencies, law enforcement agencies and other relevant organisations.
+Where we suspect financial crime or fraud, we may cancel any policies you may have with us, retain any premiums paid, be unable to pay any claim or offer you the requested product or service.

-Your personal information will be used or disclosed as required to regulators to monitor and enforce our compliance with any regulation.
+Personal information will be used or disclosed as required to regulators, for example Financial Conduct Authority (FCA), The Prudential Regulation Authority (PRA), Information Commissioner’s Office (ICO) and Financial Ombudsman Service (FOS), to monitor and enforce our compliance with any regulation.

-You must tell us about any claim or accident, even if it wasn’t your fault.
-We’ll share this information and your personal details with databases such as the Claims and Underwriting Exchange (CUE).
-We may search these databases when you apply for insurance, make a claim or renew your policy, to validate your claims history (or that of any other person or property likely to be involved in the insurance or claim).
+You must tell us about any claim or incident, even if it wasn’t your fault.
+We’ll search databases such as the Claims and Underwriting Exchange (CUE) when you apply for insurance, make a claim or renew your policy, to validate your no claim discount and claims history (or that of any other person or property likely to be involved in the insurance or claim).

 Incidents or claims

 When we are notified of an incident or claim, we’ll share this with relevant agencies and appropriate service providers.
 We’ll keep this information updated as the claim progresses and is settled.
 This includes details of any persons involved in the incident or claim and details of the policyholders and/or the NCD holder attached to the policy.